shin-ee-chen/BLA/README.md

 ## BLA Benchmark

 BLA is a novel, automatically constructed benchmark to evaluate multimodal models on Basic Language Abilities.
 In the BLA tasks, we explore to what extent the models handle basic linguistic constructions—active-passive voice, coordination, and relative clauses—that even preschool children can typically master.
-Check out [`bla_benchmark`](bla_benchmark) for the benchmark dataset and demo examples.
+The benchmark dataset can be downloaded [here](https://filetransfer.io/data-package/EshyxwpB#link).
+Check out [`dataset/demo`](dataset/demo) for the benchmark task demo examples.

 ## Models